xcart/xcart-docs/_pages/kb_en/modules/not_finished_orders.md

 redirect_from:
   - /orders/not_finished_orders.html
 ---
-When a buyer completes a payment process with a payment gateway and clicks _**Place Order**_  his cart in X-Cart front-end is cleared and the admin back-end registers an order for this buyer being an exact copy of the cart at the moment of payment.
+When a buyer completes a payment process with a payment gateway and clicks _**Place Order**_, their cart in the X-Cart store front end is cleared, and the Admin back end registers an order for this buyer being an exact copy of the cart at the moment of payment.

-Sometimes it can be that a buyer proceeds to paying a cart but doesn't complete it due to many reasons (a customer changes his mind, something distracts a customer from the payment, a computer crash, etc.).
-In this case the cart admin back-end doesn't register an order by default and if a merchant wants to have such not finished purchases registered it's necessary to use the addon [Not Finished Orders](https://market.x-cart.com/addons/not-finished-orders.html "Not Finished Orders") in X-Cart.
+Sometimes it can be that a buyer proceeds to pay for the contents of their shopping cart but does not complete checkout due to many reasons (changes their mind, something distracts them from completing the payment, a computer crash occurs, etc.).
+In this case the store Admin back end does not register the order by default.
+If you want to have such "not finished" purchases registered, it is necessary to use the addon [Not Finished Orders](https://market.x-cart.com/addons/not-finished-orders.html "Not Finished Orders").

 To install the addon, follow the regular guidelines provided in the article {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.

 {% note info %}
-The **Not Finished Orders** addon works with the orders created with online payment processors.
-For the offline payment methods an order is created at the moment a buyer clicks the **Place order** button in the X-Cart front-end and an order gets an "Awaiting payment" status by default.
+The addon **Not Finished Orders** works with the orders created with online payment processors.
+For the offline payment methods an order is created at the moment a buyer clicks the **Place order** button in the X-Cart front end, and the order gets the "Awaiting payment" status by default.
 {% endnote %}

-To set up the **Not Finished Orders** addon, use the _Settings_ link.
+To set up the addon **Not Finished Orders**, use the _Settings_ link.

 ![payment-transactions.png]({{site.baseurl}}/attachments/ref_5TMbPwNQ/payment-transactions.png)